pureali/HandGestureRecognition/README.md

 Dataset URL: https://www.kaggle.com/gti-upm/leapgestrecog/data

 Usage:
 Download the folder or Git clone.
-Then download the dataset by following the instructions above and extract it.
+[optional] Download the dataset if you want to re-train by following the instructions above and extract it.
 The main.py contains three methods given below

 testLimeExplanations()
 trainDataset()
 main() #this method is executed first